subzeropt/Laboratorio-de-Software/README.md

 "Arvores binarias" represented by a vector with the particularity of being a HeapMinimum:
-Block to put the smallest value always on the left-hand side Block moves up one element in the vector to maintain the min heap property drops an element to reorganize the heap after removal Block to read user input and call the insert function Block to insert an item into the heap
+- Block to put the smallest value always on the left-hand side
+- Block moves up one element in the vector to maintain the min heap property
+- Drops an element to reorganize the heap after removal
+- Block to read user input and call the insert function
+- Block to insert an item into the heap